reactjs/react.dev/beta/src/content/learn/removing-effect-dependencies.md

 <Solution>

-There's more than one correct way to solve this, but the here is one possible solution.
+There's more than one correct way to solve this, but here is one possible solution.

 In the original example, toggling the theme caused different `onMessage` and `createConnection` functions to be created and passed down.
 Since the Effect depended on these functions, the chat would re-connect every time you toggle the theme.